ipcamit/kliff_torch/README.md

 # KIM-based Learning-Integrated Fitting Framework with Torch extensions (KLIFF-Torch)

+# This is archived.
+Please check <https://github.com/ipcamit/kliff> for KLIFF with incorporated changes

 > Note: This is temporary public fork of KLIFF for development purposes only.
 Once mature enough, all the capabilities developed
 > here will be incorporated in KLIFF.